 An entire mouth of missing teeth is bad for oral health.
 We recommend a complete denture to replace the top and bottom tooth arches.
 A partial denture replaces teeth in different parts of the mouth.

 Dentures are a popular dental prosthesis where the fake teeth are fused to a base made of acrylic or metal.
-The denture sits on the gums or uses suction to remain in place.
+The denture sits on the gums and uses suction or adhesive to remain in place.

 Dental Implants

-- A dental crown for one missing tooth
+- Dental crowns for a single missing tooth

 - A dental bridge for several consecutive missing teeth

-The downside is dental implants are very costly.
+The downside is dental implants are costly.
 However, they prevent bone loss in the jaw and won’t harm the remaining healthy teeth.
+Dental implants ensure that restorations last longer than traditional removable restorations.

 Schedule an Appointment for Missing Teeth in Timonium, MD